Embracing Love, Part 2

-Last week we discussed Unconditional Love for Ourselves: Overcoming Guilt and Shame as the first step in embracing Unconditional Love and joining in the New Spiritual Awakening that is rippling through humanity.
+Last week we discussed Embracing Love for Ourselves: Overcoming Guilt and Shame as the first step in embracing Love and joining in the New Spiritual Awakening that is rippling through humanity.

 If negative emotions, such as anger, fear, sadness, or loneliness, are a regular part of our lives, it may feel impossible to love our present experience.